DAYTON, Ohio (WDTN) – More than 30,000 people all over the Miami Valley hop on an RTA bus every day.

 “They can feel comfortable and confident when they get on one of our buses.
 At this event we are teaching people how to use a fair box, what kind of fair they need on the bus, how to tell the driver where you need to go and how to tell them you need to get off,” said Olson.

-RTA employees have also been collecting donations for storm victims.Grab the FREE WDTN News App for iPhone or Android.
+RTA employees have also been collecting donations for storm victims.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.